Trimethylaminuria: History

 The first clinical case of TMAU was described in 1970.
 Her mother related that her child, a 6 year old girl, had intermittently had a peculiar "fishy" odour.
 Analysis of her urine showed an elevated level of trimethylamine, and that a chemically pure free base sample of trimethylamine smelled similar to the patient's fishy odor.
 They tested her condition by giving her more trimethylamine, which substantially increased her odour (which it did not in control subjects).

 Society and culture

 In 2014, singer/songwriter Cassie Graves was first featured in the Daily Mail, the Daily Mirror, and The Metro UK newspapers in both print and Online, giving an interview about her experiences with Trimethylaminuria.
 The article was later repurposed in media across the globe, most notably by HuffPost.

-The condition featured as a minor storyline in an episode of the hit U.K. drama Doc Martin series two, episode 4.
+The condition featured as a minor storyline in an episode of the hit U.K. drama Doc Martin series five, episode 4.

-In Alexander Payne’s 2023 movie The Holdovers, the central character Paul Hunham (played by Paul Giamatti), has the condition.
+In Alexander Payne's 2023 movie The Holdovers, the central character Paul Hunham (played by Paul Giamatti), has the condition.